 For example: “Alexa, how long will it take to drive from home to 317 Parker Lane?”

 This can be as simple as a Google search, but you can also just ask Alexa the time that Home Depot, Walmart and other stores open and close.
 Alexa should know the nearest box stores, but you may have to specify the location of an independent business.

 Example: “Alexa, find business hours for Johnson’s Hardware.”

-9. Sunrise and sunset
+9. Learn when sunrise and sunset are

 With fireworks displays and movies in the park, it’s nice to know when the sunsets are.
 You might also want to know when to take that predawn run.